barkerest/IntelligentData/README.md

   SQL objects can be easily converted into FormattableStrings or executed against the original DbContext.
 Extension methods are provided to allow BulkUpdate and BulkDelete to be called against an entity query.
+* __IEntityCustomizer__
+  Attributes defined with this interface will allow for runtime customization of the data model in an IntelligentDbContext.
+* __IndexAttribute__ and __CompositeIndexAttribute__
+  These attributes are examples of the IEntityCustomer interface and also provide model validation if the Unique property is set to true.
+They also make use of extensions added to the ValidationContext type to allow extracting the appropriate DbContext for an object being validated and for generating basic SQL count statements.

 ## Usage